 What is a legal checkup?

 A legal checkup sounds a lot like what it is–a review of your business’s legal documents and contracts, licenses, insurance, and other compliance-related requirements.
-A legal checkup can be just as important as a regular checkup for your health, car, or house.
-Like with these types of checkups, not paying attention to your business’s practices can be just as harmful as ignoring a health symptom or a rattle in your car.
+A legal checkup can be just as important as a regular checkup for your finances, car, or home maintenance.
+Like with these types of checkups, not paying attention to your business’s practices can be just as harmful as ignoring a plumbing leak or a rattle in your car.

-What key issues should I review for a legal checkup?
+What key items should I review for a legal checkup?

 Each business is different.
 For example, if your company is a limited liability company (LLC), you likely have different legal requirements than a sole proprietorship, partnership, or corporation.
 However, certain issues apply across the board no matter how you structure your business.